-Carbon footprint Likelihood: Consequence: from property Low risk as a large proportion of the portfolio is environmentally
+Carbon footprint from property management

-Carbon footprint Likelihood: Consequence: All new-build projects are certified to BREEAM-SE standard with the aim of achieving from property management Low risk as a large proportion of the portfolio is environmentally certified, and due to systematic efforts to reduce our carbon footprint.
-Increased requirements from customers and other stakeholders regarding efficiency and transparency. from energy consumption, waste management, refrigerants and business travel.
+Low risk as a large proportion of the portfolio is environmentally certified, and due to systematic efforts to reduce our carbon footprint.

+Increased requirements from customers and other stakeholders regarding efficiency and transparency.

+For many years we have been working systematically to reduce our carbon footprint from energy consumption, waste management, refrigerants and business travel.
 By maximising energy efficiency, we are contributing to low carbon dioxide emissions resulting from decreasing energy demands.
 We are constantly raising the bar.
 The aim is carbon neutral property management by the year 2030.

 The entire investment property portfolio is now certified, mainly via the BREEAM systems, and all our service vehicles run on electricity.